-We’re seeking forward thinking companies and stakeholders in the construction sector to work with us in our mission to reduce and eradicate plastics in the built environment.
+We’re seeking forward thinking companies and stakeholders in the construction sector to work with us in our mission to significantly reduce plastics in the built environment.
 Size is immaterial.

 We believe that working together we can all help stop plastic becoming the asbestos of the future.